jeffreylees/reactnative-jwts/docs/adding-authentication-to-your-react-app-using-json-web-tokens.md

 			.done();
 		},
 		```
+Getting a quote returns a simple string, which is displayed in a popup.
+In your real world application, what sort of data could you retrieve via the API for a user that is authenticated to your app via JWTs?
+The possibilities are endless.

+![Chuck Norris Quote!][image-3]

 `_getProtectedQuote` will first call up the stored JWT, `id_token`, if there is one, and will then proceed to issue a `GET` request to our backend API, using the `fetch()` method.
 This will include an `Authorization` header, which is required to then have the backend verify the signature of our JWT and confirm that it is, in fact, the current token being used by an authorized user of the app.
 The method response includes an alert popup that contains our Chuck Norris quote, with all it’s wittiness.